ethereum/go-ethereum/content/docs/getting_started/Installing-Geth.md

 brew -v
 ```

 If a version number is returned, then Homebrew is installed.
-If not, Homebrew can be installed by following the instructions [here][brew].
+If not, Homebrew can be installed by following the instructions [here](https://brew.sh/).
 With Homebrew installed, the following commands add the Geth tap and install Geth:

 ```shell